Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: An Overview of Data-Related Issues

 To give an overview of our contributions in that section, current natural language datasets typically model a question-response interaction, such as posing a problem and writing a solution.
-We identify four dimensions where such datasets frequently fall short of being able to assess advanced mathematics: \begin{itemize}[leftmargin=*] \item \textbf{Difficulty}: Most datasets are situated on a level of difficulty at or below the level of an undergraduate degree in mathematics, or impossibly hard, with few datasets at an \emph{appropriate} level of difficulty, from which model creators can better learn about the strengths and weaknesses of their system. \item \textbf{Binary evaluation}: Benchmarks typically only support assessing \emph{if} the output was correct or incorrect, but in case of errors, do not provide information about \emph{how} the output failed to be correct, which is crucial to support. \item \textbf{Lack of trusted automation evaluation}: Benchmarks rely on checking a final answer (generally, by keyword matching), imperfect model-based evaluation, or provide no automatic evaluation at all. \item \textbf{Standardized Interaction Modes}: Often, natural language datasets only contain question-answer mathematical problems.
+We identify dimensions where such datasets frequently fall short of being able to assess advanced mathematics: \begin{itemize}[leftmargin=*] \item \textbf{Difficulty}: Most datasets are situated on a level of difficulty at or below the level of an undergraduate degree in mathematics, or impossibly hard, with few datasets at an \emph{appropriate} level of difficulty, from which model creators can better learn about the strengths and weaknesses of their system. \item \textbf{Binary evaluation}: Benchmarks typically only support assessing \emph{if} the output was correct or incorrect, but in case of errors, do not provide information about \emph{how} the output failed to be correct, which is crucial to support. \item \textbf{Lack of trusted automation evaluation}: Benchmarks rely on checking a final answer (generally, by keyword matching), imperfect model-based evaluation, or provide no automatic evaluation at all. \item \textbf{Standardized Interaction Modes}: Often, natural language datasets only contain question-answer mathematical problems.
 The daily experience of a mathematician is much richer than that~\citep{zhang2023cogsciMath}, since to prove/search for a theorem, all kinds of \enquote{lateral} modes of thinking have to be applied.
 Examples are intermediate conjecture formulation, (counter)example search, and finding analogies with other theorems.
 These are typically not found in textbooks, so there is no representation of these in terms of data.
-We point to ~\citeauthor{collins2023evaluating} for an exposition of the problems of static evaluation for natural-language mathematics problems in practice. \item \textbf{Contamination}: Many datasets released solely for evaluation and benchmarking purposes have a short half-life, as, once released, they are easily leaked into datasets that will be used as training data for future models.
+We point to \citet{collins2023evaluating} for an exposition of the problems of static evaluation for natural-language mathematics problems in practice.
+In short, static evaluation relies on fixed input–output pairs that fail to capture iterative or adaptive interactions, such as clarifying questions and corrections, that are an integral part of effective problem solving. \item \textbf{Contamination}: Many datasets released solely for evaluation and benchmarking purposes have a short half-life, as, once released, they are easily leaked into datasets that will be used as training data for future models. \item \textbf{(Binned) Sankey Diagrams}: Most benchmarks are snapshots of current models, and don't record clearly how performance is changing.
+This makes it hard to assess the broader direction of evolution of language models w.r.t. mathematics.
+(Binned) Sankey Diagram offer an easy remedy, but have not been embraced by the community.

 \end{itemize}